-Christmas Butter Biscuits – We Should Cocoa and a Cookie Swap
+Christmas Butter Biscuits (Matcha, Chocolate and Vanilla) + a Cookie Swap

 Christmas is traditionally a time for baking biscuits and I usually make the most of it.
 I tend to make an old favourite or two, but also use the occasion to try out a some new recipes.
 One of them, this time, was to be Christmas Butter Biscuits.

 As well as baking biscuits for friends and family, this year I was involved in a cookie swap.
 Andrea over at Made with Pink was the instigator of this exciting venture.
 Basically, a group of food bloggers were allocated a member of the group to bake for and would receive in return cookies from another member.
 All was to be kept secret until the cookies turned up and the baker was then revealed.
 I’ve never taken part in anything quite like this before and I really enjoyed both the execution and the anticipation.
 The “lucky” recipient of my Christmas butter biscuits turned out to be Kevin over at The Crafty Larder.

 Christmas Butter Biscuits

 When I saw these Christmas Tree Cookies over at Kelly Cooks, I knew they were going to the ones I would base my cookie swap on.
 It’s such a clever but simple idea.
 They look particularly festive and they have the added bonus of being great fun to make.

 My Christmas butter biscuits were going to be a bit different, of course.
 As regular readers will know, I’m not overly keen on using artificial colours and prefer to use natural ones that also have a flavour.
 I wanted something green for the christmas trees, but couldn’t leave out my favourite chocolate either.
 We Should Cocoa is all about Christmas this month so I had this very much in mind when planning my biscuits.
 However, green and brown together seemed a little drab – what a dilemma.
 In the end, I decided to go all out and make three different doughs: vanilla, chocolate and matcha.